quityQ/ML2-Project/README.md

 # Dota 2 Buddy
-This is a school project to familiarize myself with different Machine Learnin tools
+This is a school project to familiarize myself with different Machine Learning tools

 ## Problem description
 Dota 2 is an incredibly complex game.
 Improving is difficult, mainly since it's not immediately obvious to oneself where one needs to imrpove.
 I'm wondering if a LLM would be able to parse over a number of games and give some basic feedback on what you're doing good and what you need to work on.
+If so, this might be a decent tool for beginners to get feedback for their playstyle and start imrpoving from there.

+As Plato and Socrates would discuss the allegory of the cave; The shadows in Dota become the players reality.
+Getting freed of the cave should lead to new insight, even if from a fool.

 # Basic project setup
 ## Data